lmmqxyx404/Learning_Note/CSS.md

 # the difference between em and rem.
 em could constantly find its fathet then get a value. if we use tag in a recursing way.
 Then calculate the px value by em could be awful.On the contrary, using rem could be perfect.Because computing the px value by rem is simple--just multiply the html tag value with rem value.

+# background attributes are really many.
+background-size background-position

+# display and position and float are important to regulate the element position
+display can be flex block inline inline-block